We work flexibly

 Flexible working case studies

-You may find these real examples useful and inspiring when thinking about how to improve practices in your workplace.
+You may find these case studies useful and inspiring when thinking about how to improve practices in your workplace.

-- 14 April 2021 Empowering disabled staff through flexible working (NHS England and NHS Improvement)
+- 14 April 2021 Empowering disabled staff through flexible working (NHS England)

 - 19 November 2020: Nurses work life balance (Birmingham Women’s and Children’s NHS Foundation Trust)